onokumus/mneme/README.md

 # mneme

-> es module for testing
+> Hybrid NPM Module for ESM and CommonJS

 ## Install